List of Hollyoaks characters introduced in 2011: Martin "Jono" Johnson

 Jono later decides to join the army.
 Ruby tells Jono she wants him to stay and that she feels like they could still have reunited.
 Jono realises he will have to leave her behind so proposes to her so she can come to the army with him to live in the married couple's quarters.
-They tell Jack (Jimmy McKenna) and Frankie Osborne (Helen Pearson) who tell them Ruby can not marry as they will not allow it.
+They tell Jack (Jimmy McKenna) and Frankie Osborne (Helen Pearson) who tell them Ruby cannot marry as they will not allow it.
 They plan to elope to Gretna Green and get married.
 On the couple's joint stag and hen night, Maddie Morrison (Scarlett Bowman) is upset after arguing with her ex-boyfriend Callum Kane (Laurie Duncan).
 Jono tells Maddie that she is beautiful and that she can do better than Callum.
 Maddie attempts to kiss Jono who rejects her out of loyalty to Ruby.
-However Maddie's bully victim Esther Bloom (Jazmine Franks) witnessed the kiss.
+However, Maddie's bully victim Esther Bloom (Jazmine Franks) witnessed the kiss.
 Esther tells Frankie and Jack of Jono and Ruby's plans to elope.
-Bart becomes intoxicated and can not drive so Jono ask Neil to be his best man instead.
+Bart becomes intoxicated and cannot drive so Jono ask Neil to be his best man instead.
 Maddie steals a van to drive them to Gretna Green.
 Bart and Esther try to stop the couple marrying so follow them, distracting Maddie while she drives so she does not see Leah Barnes (Ela-May Demircan) on the road.
 Maddie swerves to avoid Leah and drives in to the wedding venue of Ste Hay (Kieron Richardson) and Doug Carter (PJ Brennan), and Cindy Longford (Stephanie Waring) and Tony Hutchinson (Nick Pickard).

-Jono helps to free some of the minibus passengers, but is unable to save Neil.
+Jono helps to free some of the minibus passengers but is unable to save Neil.
 Maddie is also killed in the accident, leaving Jono feeling guilty, although his heroics earn him the approval of Jack and Frankie.
 Later, he sits under the stars with Ruby and she is devastated when he does not respond to her.
-She screams for Jack and Frankie but Jono has already died in her arms.
+She screams for Jack and Frankie, but Jono has already died in her arms.
 Esther reveals in the next episode whilst talking to Ruby that he sustained a blood clot from the crash and that nothing could have been done to help him.